digicatapult/dc-federated/docs/deployment/stress_test.md

 ## Setting Up

-To run the the test as describe five machines will be requried, one for the server, and the remaining four to run the workers (with 250 workers running in separate Greenlet threads).
+To run the the test as describe five machines will be required, one for the server, and the remaining four to run the workers (each machine running 250 workers in separate Greenlet threads).
 Set up the server machine by following the instructions in the `Scalability` section in [Deployment Notes](deployment_notes.md).
 For the worker side, follow in the section `Scalability >  Open Files` section.
 Once you have completed the setup,  install the library in both the server machine and worker machines as described in [geting started](../library/getting_started.md).

 ## Generating Keys